purifyjs/core/README.md

 - **Everything reactive is just signals.**
 - Signals are extendable, allowing chaining with utilities like `.pipe()` and `.derive()` to build custom workflows.

+## 🧠 Philosophy

+**purify.js is a thin wrapper, not a framework.**

+This library follows strict rules that shape every design decision:

+1. **Don't break the DOM.** You can mix purify.js with `querySelector`, `remove`, `append`, `replaceChildren`, or any DOM API.
+The library doesn't own the DOM—you do.

+2. **Don't abstract the DOM away.** purify.js enhances the platform; it doesn't hide it.

+3. **Just make the DOM easier to work with.** That's it.
+That's the goal.

+4. **Allow direct DOM manipulation.** Always.
+No exceptions.

+5. **Platform evolution removes complexity.** Features like `WithLifecycle` exist only because the platform lacks native alternatives.
+When proposals like [Custom Attributes](https://github.com/WICG/webcomponents/issues/1029) land, that code gets removed entirely.

+**Limitation makes creativity.** These constraints aren't restrictions—they're what make purify.js possible.
+The library will **shrink** over time as the web platform improves, rather than accumulating framework baggage.

 ### Typescript/Javascript

 - No special file extensions.